bakerlisa/React_MERN/fullstack/authors/README.md

 Things to look for:
 1. 404 page
-2. array management thats going on in the backgroudn with books and genres
+2. array management/saving/updating/deleting with titles and genres
 3. Likes on the home page
 4. Look at the file structure for componets (its getting cleaner and more modularized)